 How to Cancel a Card

 Business Procurement Cards will be canceled immediately if a cardholder terminates employment, transfers to another department or experiences a change in job description that excludes the necessity of procurement card authorization.
 It is the responsibility of the supervisor to obtain the card from the employee.
-The card should be cut in half and forwarded to the attention of the program coordinator in the Purchasing Department.
+The card should be cut in half and forwarded to the attention of the program Administrator in the Purchasing Department.
 It is also recommended that the supervisor of the cardholder or the person responsible for entering the cardholders transactions call or e–mail the program coordinator or administrator with the request to cancel the card.

 Procurement Card Security